jmago17/matterbridge-loxone/README.md

 ## Installation

-Install this plugin using the matterbridge web UI by typing `matter-bridgeloxone` into the Install plugins section and clicking the Install button.
+Install this plugin using the matterbridge web UI by typing `matterbridge-loxone` into the Install plugins section and clicking the Install button.

 > Don't forget to restart matterbridge afterwards.